tom-sherman/serverless-xstate/README.md

 - **Machine** - is a serverless function that is executed from an event in the queue
 - **Datastore** - is where a machine retrieves it's initial state when it starts executing, and where it persists the state when it reaches a settled node

+### Open questions

+- How do we handle migrations in the event the machine definition or context shape changes?

 ## Running

 Doesn't actually run on a lambda right now, maybe soon